victor64bm/victor64bm/README.md

 ## R

-* [Estadística Inferencial en Ciencia de Datos](https://moderndive.com/).
+* [Inferential Statistic en Ciencia de Datos](https://moderndive.com/).
 Very good ebook on inferential statistics with several applied cases and easy to understand examples.
 Highly recommended.
 * [Advanced R](https://adv-r.hadley.nz/).
 Ebook about the use of R at a slightly more advanced level. very useful to get more out of it.
 * [Bayes Rules!
 An Introduction to Bayesian Modeling with R](https://www.bayesrulesbook.com/).
 Very good ebook to learn about Bayesian statistics with examples in R.
 * [Efficient R programming](https://csgillespie.github.io/efficientR/).
 Ebook dealing with various ways on how to increase script performance, memory usage and other similar topics in R.